Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis: Experiments

 \section{Experiments}

 The CBM algorithm being a segmentation algorithm, it is evaluated on the structural segmentation task on both RWC Pop and SALAMI datasets~\cite{rwc, salami}.
 The SALAMI dataset is restricted to the test subset defined in~\cite{grill2015cnn}.
 The remainder of the dataset is used to fix parameter $\lambda$, in a learning scheme.
-On the RWC Pop dataset, $\lambda$ is fitted in a 2-fold cross-validation scheme, by splitting the dataset in two subsets: songs with odd \textit{vs.} even numbers, as in~\cite{marmoret2022barwise}.
+On the RWC Pop dataset, $\lambda$ is fitted in a 2-fold cross-validation scheme, by splitting the dataset in two subsets: songs with odd \textit{vs.} even numbers, as in~\cite{marmoret2020uncovering}.
+For both datasets, parameter $\lambda$ takes its values between $0.1$ and $2$, with a step of $0.1$.

 We evaluate the algorithm on the Hit-Rate metrics, comparing a set of estimated boundaries with a set of annotations.
 In particular, an estimated boundary $\aBound^e_i \in \BoundSet^e$ is considered to be correct if it is close (with respect to a tolerance $t$) to an annotated boundary $\aBound^a_j \in \BoundSet^a$, \ie $|\aBound^e_i - \aBound^a_j| \leq t$.
 Tolerances are set to 0.5s and 3s, following the standards in MSA~\cite{nieto2020segmentationreview}.
-The segmentation is finally evaluated with Precision, Recall and F-measure.
-Only F-measures are shown here ($F_{0.5}$ and $F_3$).
+The segmentation is finally evaluated with Precision, Recall and F-measure, computed using the \textit{mir\_eval} toolbox~\cite{raffel2014mireval}.
+Only F-measures are shown here ($\Fzf$ and $\Fth$).

-The autosimilarity matrices are computed with the three similarity functions (Cosine, Covariance and RBF), and computed with the full, 3-bands, 7-bands and 15-bands kernels.
-Segmentation results are presented in Figures~\ref{fig:BTF_bands_rwc} and~\ref{fig:BTF_bands_salami} for the RWC Pop and SALAMI datasets respectively.
+The autosimilarity matrices are computed with the three similarity functions (Cosine, Covariance and RBF), and computed with the full, 3-band, 7-band and 15-band kernels.
+Segmentation results are presented in Fig.~\ref{fig:BTF_bands_rwc} and Fig.~\ref{fig:BTF_bands_salami} for the RWC Pop and SALAMI datasets respectively.

 These results exhibit a clear advantage of using the Covariance and RBF similarity functions compared to the Cosine similarity function.
 The best results on both datasets are obtained with the RBF similarity function.
 The design of the kernel is also largely impacting the segmentation results.
-In these experiments, the 7-bands and the 15-bands are respectively the best-performing kernels on the RWC Pop and SALAMI datasets.
+In these experiments, the 7-band and the 15-band are respectively the best-performing kernels on the RWC Pop and SALAMI datasets.